Detecting Text Formality: A Study of Text Classification Approaches: Conclusion

 \section{Conclusion}

 In this paper, we presented the first computational study on text categorization models that detect text formality.
-We based our experiments on two large-scale multilingual datasets and tested a battery of state-of-the-art neural models and simpler baselines such as linear models.
+We based our experiments on two large-scale multilingual datasets---GYAFC and X-FORMAL---and tested a vast amount of baselines and state-of-the-art neural models.

-The obtained results showed the superiority of models based on character representation, such as char BiLSTM and char CNN models, over models based on word and BPE representations, including large pre-trained transformer models.
-Notably for both monolingual and multilingual formality detection for all examined languages, a simple character-based BiLSTM model showed the best accuracy.
-Models based on Universal Sentence Encoder with CNN encoder consistently showed competitive results.
+The best English monolingual results are achieved by Transformer-based model---DeBERTa-large.
+However, other obtained results show the superiority of models based on character representation, such as Char BiLSTM models, over models based on word and BPE representations, including even large pre-trained transformer models.
+Notably for both monolingual and multilingual formality detection for all examined languages, Char BiLSTM model illustrates the best accuracy.

-Our experiments also shown that multiple models demonstrate abilities of cross-lingual transfer.
-For instance, a model never trained on Portuguese could perform formality detection on this language with a reasonable accuracy drop.
-Thus, cross-lingual models provide lower accuracy scores compared to monolingual setups, yet the obtained results allow the usage of formality detection models in cross-lingual setting.

-Finally, we examined the errors of the models on the test set.
-We found out that there are present mislabeled samples in the dataset that could be the reason for the underperforming work of the proposed approaches.